 If you want to stay at Johnston Canyon on your visit to Banff, there is only one place to stay.
 The Johnston Canyon Cabins are among some of the best cabins in Alberta.

-Johnston Canyon Bungalows are a family-owned establishment conveniently located right at the start of the Johnston Canyon hike.
+Johnston Canyon Bungalows are a family-owned establishment conveniently located at the start of the Johnston Canyon hike.
 They have 42 cabin-style accommodations that vary in size and room amenities.
-Most of the bungalows have a large open bedroom, porch area, wood-burning fireplace, as well as luxury amenities like a flat-screen tv, bridge, and bathrobes.
+Most bungalows have a large open bedroom, porch area, wood-burning fireplace, and luxury amenities like a flat-screen TV, bridge, and bathrobes.

 Camping at Johnston Canyon